remote-software-dev/basic-redux/README.md

 This repo was meant to be as simple redux as possible for learning purpose only.
 There are two branch on this repo, First is the **master** and the **refactored** branch.
 I supposed that we understand the theoretical concept already.<br/>
 In the nutshell, what I understand redux has to have <br/>
 1. Global store,
-2. Actions which is plain java object then dispatch them and
+2. Actions which is plain javascript object then dispatch them and
 3. Reducer to update the state.<br/>
 Be sure to install react-redux, redux library first by `npm i react-redux redux --save`<br/>